+91-8999-11-8999 (9 AM - 9 PM)

 Tips or Para jumbles in NMAT Verbal:

-1. Forming a mandatory pair: Mandatory pair is a set of statements that seem to come one after the other.
+1. Forming a mandatory pair: A mandatory pair is a set of statements that seem to come one after the other.
 Whenever you sense a mandatory pair, just look at the choices.
 If only one choice has a pair, that might be the answer.
 But obviously, if more than one choice has the same mandatory pair then we should adopt some other tactics as follow:

 a.)
 Pronoun – antecedent method: The noun that precedes a pronoun is called antecedent to the pronoun.
 Let us take an example.